-Federal indictment accuses Backpage founders of aiding prostitution
+Indictment accuses Backpage founders of aiding prostitution

 Website founders Michael Lacey and James Larkin are charged with facilitating prostitution and money laundering.

-PHOENIX — The founders of Backpage.com and five others at the classified site have been indicted on federal charges in what authorities say was a scheme to facilitate prostitution by running ads for sexual services and hiding their revenues.
+PHOENIX (AP) — Two founders of Backpage.com and five others who work for the classified site have been indicted on federal charges in what authorities say was a scheme to knowingly facilitate prostitution by running ads for sexual services and using foreign banks to hide revenues.

-An indictment unsealed Monday alleges that Backpage.com on some occasions had helped customers edit their ads so they would stay within legal limits while still encouraging commercial sex.
+A 93-count indictment unsealed Monday alleges that Backpage.com on some occasions helped customers edit their ads so they would stay within legal limits while still encouraging commercial sex.
+Federal law enforcement authorities also have seized Backpage.com and its affiliated websites.

+The company is accused of laundering money by wiring ad proceeds into foreign bank accounts.

+The indictment said many ads published on Backpage.com depicted children who were sex trafficking victims.
+While the site maintains it diligently tries to prevent prostitution ads, it still allows them and has declined to take steps to confront the problem, the indictment said.

 Most Read Business Stories